Ex-NFL star Hernandez gets life in prison for 2013 killing

 "I felt like I wanted to go into the hole with my son, Odin.
 I will never have a grandchild from my son, or grandchildren.
 I will never get to dance at his wedding," Lloyd's mother, Ursula Ward, told reporters.

-The Patriots cut Hernandez, a rising star with a $41 million contract, hours after his arrest on June 26, 2013, nine days after a teenage jogger found Lloyd's body.
+The Patriots cut Hernandez, a rising star with a $41 million (28 million pound) contract, hours after his arrest on June 26, 2013, nine days after a teenage jogger found Lloyd's body.

 The highly publicized case was another black eye for the NFL.
 The United States' most profitable sports league was already facing a lawsuit by former players who contend it ignored the concussion risks they faced on the gridiron and criticism for its handling of cases involving domestic violence by players.